 The free offers are sufficient to allow customers to run their cloud computing almost entirely free of charge for the relevant trial period.
 The website has a pricing calculator that allows you to get an estimated before committing to any expense.
 There are also various cost management services available.
 It’s no wonder that AWS is the industry leader, then.

 MS Azure is rated at number 2 by ZDNet.
 Azure provides a range of popular products free for 12 months.
-Services include data storage, networking, databases and more.
-The free products do all have certain usage limitations.
+Services include data storage, networking, databases, and more.
+The free products all have certain usage limitations.
 The limits are quite generous and sufficient for all but the biggest users.
-After the trial period, clients have the option to continue on a pay as you go basis.
+After the trial period, clients have the option to continue on a pay-as-you-go basis.

 Google Cloud Platform